otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 OTRv4 will make it clear that non-interactive conversations have different, lower participation deniability properties for the initiator than interactive conversations.
-In addition, OTRv4 will leave it up to the implementer to know when it is appropriate to use non-interactive messages and how to convey this security loss.
+OTRv4 will also leave it up to the implementer to know when it is appropriate to use non-interactive messages and how to convey this security loss.

 In addition, implementers of OTRv4 may wish to support only interactive conversations or only non-interactive conversations.
 This is allowed.